flexcompute/tidy3d-faq/docs/faq/how-do-i-set-a-heat-source.md

 where $\sigma$ is the electrical conductivity of the heater material, $I$ is the applied current, and $w_{heater}$ and $h_{heater}$ are the width and thickness of the heater, respectively.

-For more information, please check our Heat solver technical [article](https://www.flexcompute.com/tidy3d/learn-center/technical-article/heat-solver-introduction/){: .color-primary-hover}.
+For more information, please check our Heat solver technical [article](https://www.flexcompute.com/tidy3d/learn-center/technical-article/heat-solver-introduction/).